alporter08/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 Lists and tuples both contain a sequence of comma separated elements.
 However, lists are mutable whereas tuples are immutable.
 Lists are represented within square brackets, whereas tuples are represented within parentheses.
+Tuples will work as keys in dictionaries because they are immutable.

 ---